-A. Parks & Recreation Existing Park Improvements - In FY26, \$2.5 million in general funding is appropriated for improvements to existing Parks & Recreation facilities.
-These projects focus on improvements at existing park facilities such as field lighting, comfort stations, and picnic areas.
-This funding is programmed to increase to \$5.0 million in FY27 and in future years, allowing for continued improvements at existing park facilities.
+A. Parks & Recreation Existing Park Improvements - Beginning in FY26, \$2.5 million in general funding is appropriated annually for improvements to existing Parks & Recreation facilities.
+These funds will support enhancements such as field lighting, comfort stations, and picnic areas, ensuring continued investment in existing park facilities.